profharris/AI-Chatbot-Cyber-Deck/README.md

 Veroboard,&nbsp; are for the _Button pins_ GPIO38 and GPIO39 to connect
 around ‘cuts’ made to the Veroboard,&nbsp; for the _LCD 1.54in 240RGB×240_
-8-pin header.&nbsp; These Horzontal connect wires are denoted by ‘»’ and ‘«’ in the Veroboard Right-side diagram below.
+8-pin header.&nbsp; These Horzontal connect wires are denoted by ‘»’ and ‘«’ in the Veroboard Right-side diagram below.<br>
 ¦µ×÷±¡¿¸‚„…ƒ¬–—·•‹›«»¨¯´ˆ˜‘’“”¹²³ª°®™©¢çÇÒÓÔÕÖØÞ⩇ðòóôõöø¤§†‡ÎÏßíìîïÐ

 The 6.5×14.5cm Vero-Stripboard is 56 _2.54mm spaced holes_ horizontally